 It’s OK once in a while to ask your personal friends on Facebook to “like” your author page.
 Don’t make a weekly habit of the practice, though.
 Your page won’t get “liked,” and you might find that even your personal Facebook profile is losing friends.

 I’m sure I forgot a few good examples of bad Facebook practices.
 What annoys you on Facebook?
+How have you interacted with Facebook fans?
 Let us know in the comments section below.